Food ruts happen. Maybe you’re in one now. Need help getting out of it?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The flesh of the dragon fruit is low in calories and fat-free.
-It also contains plenty of:
+Dragon fruit benefits also include the following:

-Dragon fruit is an excellent source of fiber, Ilic says.
-The daily recommendation for adults is at least 25 grams — and dragon fruit packs 7 grams in a single 1-cup serving.
+Dragon fruit is an excellent source of fiber, Prescott says.
+The daily recommendation for fiber in adults is at least 25 grams — and dragon fruit packs 5.6 grams in a single 1-cup serving.

-“Fiber, may benefit gastrointestinal and cardiovascular health,” notes Ilic.
+“Fiber may benefit gastrointestinal and cardiovascular health,” she adds.
 “Fiber is also filling, which is helpful if you’re trying to lose weight.
 People who eat whole, fiber-rich foods are more likely to maintain a healthy weight.”

-Dragon fruit is best eaten raw, but you can throw it on the grill like some other fruits.
+While dragon fruit is best eaten raw, you can also throw it on the grill like some other fruits.
 Enjoy it on its own or add it to: